 - Point out the other loving adults in your lives — especially the men.
 Uncles, neighbors, grandparents, friends, teachers, coaches.
 Express gratitude for the wide net of love, care and support that benefits your whole family.

-- If you’re not inclined for typically “male” jobs around the house, make it a family project to learn.
+- Take on “male” chores around the house.
+If you're not inclined to mow, repair, build, make it a family project to learn.
 Home Depot and community colleges offer courses on basic car repair, electrical and pluming and woodworking.

 - Call out anyone who tries to “You're the man of the house” your son, right there in front of your son.
 Even when a well intentioned person says such nonsense, reply with: “He is a child and I am the adult.
 We don't say that in our house.”